v-kuu/libft-testing-notes/README.md

 **ft_atoi**
 - If you want to imitate the original atoi to the t, long_min <= will return 0 and long_max >= will return 1.
 Very very very debatable.
-Have fun.
+Have fun

 **ft_calloc**
 - Overflow is extremely difficult to test and observe.
-The check is still easy to implement.
+The check is still easy to implement
 - The only times calloc actually returns null is on error.
 Otherwise even with 0 sizes you still get back a freeable pointer